Spinny2005/IntegralSolver/README.md

 # IntegralSolver
-calculator to solve definite and indefinite integrals.
+Calculator to solve definite and indefinite integrals.